NLnetLabs/cascade/doc/manual/source/glossary.rst

 .. glossary::
   :sorted:

+  Apex
+    The point in the tree at an owner of an SOA and corresponding authoritative NS RRset.
+This is also called the "zone apex". :RFC:`4033` defines it as "the name at the child's side of a zone cut".
+The "apex" can usefully be thought of as a data-theoretic description of a tree structure, and "origin" is the name of the same concept when it is implemented in zone files.
+The distinction is not always maintained in use, however, and one can find uses that conflict subtly with this definition.  :RFC:`1034` uses the term "top node of the zone" as a synonym of "apex", but that term is not widely used.
+These days, the first sense of "origin" (above) and "apex" are often used interchangeably.

   Resource Record Set (RRSET)
     A set of resource records "with the same label, class and type, but with different data" (according to :RFC:`2181#section-5`).
 Also written as